mnh-ashraf/Marketing-Roadmap/Roadmap.md

 # 📚 Marketing Roadmap

-A learning roadmap designed to build a solid foundation in Marketing, then introduce different Marketing Specializations with a focus on **Content & Copywriting**.
+A practical learning roadmap that takes you from Marketing fundamentals to **Content & Copywriting** .
 ---

 ## 🟢 Phase 1 — Marketing Fundamentals